Confidentiality and Data Protection

 Certification and Validity

-On completion, learners receive a CPD-accredited certificate of achievement in Confidentiality and Data Protection.
+On completion, learners receive a CPD-Accredited Certificate of Achievement in Confidentiality and Data Protection.

 We deliver in-house training at your workplace or chosen venue across Manchester, Greater Manchester, and the wider North West.
-We also deliver nationally, including North England, South England, London, and Surrey.
+We also deliver nationally across England, including North England, South England, London, and Surrey.

 All sessions are led by experienced Prima Cura Training instructors.
-Every trainer holds an Enhanced DBS certificate.
+Groups are capped at 15 per trainer to protect the quality of hands-on learning.

 FAQs